-Figure 1 White blood cell changes after transplantation.
-A: Counts of white blood cell (WBC), Lymphocytes and Neutrophil After umbilical cord blood (UCB) infusion, counts of WBC, Lymphocytes and Neutrophil changed and fluctuated near normal levels.
-WBC count reached 0.5 × 109 on day 22, lymphocytes reached 0.5 × 109 on day 23, and neutrophils reached 0.5 × 109 on day 34; B: Percentage of Neutrophil, Lymphocytes and Monocyte fluctuated near normal level.
+Figure 1 WBC changes after transplantation.
+A: Counts of WBCs, lymphocytes and neutrophils after UCB infusion.
+Counts of WBCs, lymphocytes and neutrophils changed and fluctuated near normal levels.
+WBC count reached 0.5 × 109 on day 22, lymphocytes reached 0.5 × 109 on day 23, and neutrophils reached 0.5 × 109 on day 34; B: Percentage of neutrophils, lymphocytes and monocytes fluctuated near normal levels.
 The percentage of lymphocytes was high within 1 mo after transplantation; C: Changes in lymphocyte subsets after transplantation.
-The main subsets of lymphocytes in this patient were T cells; D: Changes in T-cell subsets after transplantation.
-The main subgroup of T cells in this patient was CD4+ T cells.
-E: Percentage of lymphocytes from day −10 to day 50.
+The main subsets of lymphocytes in this patient were T cells; D: Changes in T cell subsets after transplantation.
+The main subgroup of T cells in this patient was CD4+ T cells; E: Percentage of lymphocytes from day −10 to day 50.
 After UCB infusion, percentage of lymphocytes changed and fluctuated near normal levels in different patients.
+UCB: Umbilical cord blood; WBC: White blood cell.